 - Age test: There is no age limit for a qualifying child with a disability, as long as there is proof the child is permanently and completely disabled, such as a neuropsychological assessment from a medical professional.

 - Relationship test: The qualifying child must be your son or daughter, stepchild, foster child, or adopted child.

-- Residency test: The child must live with you for the majority of the tax year.
+- Residency test: The child must live with you for most of the tax year.

-Autism screenings have become regular evaluations during early childhood, and pediatricians now regularly perform ASD screenings as the American Academy of Pediatrics (AAP) recommends that all children should receive an ASD screening at both their 18-month and 24-month checkup visits.
-For more information, or if you have additional questions about autism, contact us here at NeuroHealth Arlington Heights to learn how our services can help provide support for you and your child.
+Autism screenings have become regular evaluations during early childhood, and pediatricians now regularly perform ASD screenings.
+The American Academy of Pediatrics (AAP) recommends that all children receive an ASD screening at their 18-month and 24-month checkup visits.
+For more information, or if you have additional questions about autism, contact us here at NeuroHealth Arlington Heights or call us at (847) 754-9343 to learn how our services can help provide support for you and your child.